NVIDIA-Omniverse/usd-plugin-samples/README.md

 ## Introduction

-This repository contains a set of samples that illustrate authoring of different kinds of plug-ins for USD.
-In particular, this repository contains plug-in samples for:
+This repository is intended to contain a set of samples that illustrate authoring of different kinds of plug-ins for USD.
+In particular, this repository is intended to illustrate samples for:

 - USD schemas (both codeful and codeless)
 - AR 2.0 resolvers